What is Glaucoma?

 What are the Symptoms of Glaucoma?

-Very often, there are little to no symptoms of glaucoma.
-This is because elevated eye pressure (more than 21mmHg) is insidious and undetectable by patients.
-Even vision loss which takes place from the peripheral visual field goes unnoticed until too late.
-It is only when eye pressure is extremely high above 35 or visual field is severely narrowed, that patients are alerted.
-At that stage, glaucoma may be too advanced and visual loss may be irreversible.
+Very often, there are little to no glaucoma symptoms.
+This is because elevated pressure in your eye (more than 21mmHg) is insidious and undetectable by patients.
+Even vision loss which takes place from peripheral vision goes unnoticed until too late.
+It is only when eye pressure is extremely high above 35 or visual field is severely narrowed, that patients are alerted of such symptoms.
+At that stage, glaucoma may be too advanced and visual loss damage may be irreversible for treatment.

 How is Glaucoma Detected?

-Patients who are at risk of glaucoma should have the following assessed by their eye specialist:
+At risk patients should have the following assessed by their eye specialist for potential glaucoma diagnosis:

 - Eye pressure: An eye pressure above 21 mmHg is considered high and at risk of glaucoma.
 Patients with a thin cornea should have an even lower threshold than 21 mmHg.